allenai/interactron/README.md

 Training of the Interactron model can be performed by running ``python train.py --config=configs/interactron.yaml``.
 The code will automatically take over any available GPUs.
-To train using the default configuration, at least 24GB of VRAM is necessary.
-Training takes roughly one day on a high performance machine using a RTX 3090 GPU.
+To train using the default configuration, at least 12GB of VRAM is necessary.
+Training takes roughly five days on a high performance machine using a RTX 3090 GPU.
 The trainer will output results in a folder called `training_results/`.
 To train other models, select one of the other config files in `configs/`.